swarmstack/swarmstack/README.md

 [roles/swarmstack/files/etc/swarmstack_fw/rules/cluster.rules](https://github.com/swarmstack/swarmstack/blob/master/ansible/roles/swarmstack/files/etc/swarmstack_fw/rules/cluster.rules) | _Used to permit traffic to the hosts themselves_ |
 [roles/swarmstack/files/etc/swarmstack_fw/rules/docker.rules](https://github.com/swarmstack/swarmstack/blob/master/ansible/roles/swarmstack/files/etc/swarmstack_fw/rules/docker.rules) | _Used to limit access to Docker service ports_ |

-All of the playbooks below are idempotent and can be re-run as needed when making firewall changes or adding Docker or storage nodes to your clusters.
+All of the playbooks below are idempotent, will only take actions on hosts  where necessary, and can be safely re-run as needed, such as when changing cluster parameters or adding storage or additional nodes.

 After execution of the swarmstack.yml playbook, you'll log into most of the tools as 'admin' and the ADMIN_PASSWORD set in [ansible/clusters/swarmstack](https://github.com/swarmstack/swarmstack/blob/master/ansible/clusters/swarmstack).
 You can update the ADMIN_PASSWORD later by executing _docker stack rm swarmstack_ (persistent data volumes will be preserved) and then re-running the swarmstack.yml playbook.